 Certain visitors to Collabora’s websites choose to interact with Collabora in ways that require Collabora to gather personally-identifying information.
-The amount and type of information that Collabora gathers depends on the nature of the interaction.
+The amount and type of information that Collabora gathers depend on the nature of the interaction.
 For example, we ask visitors who request a demo at collaboraoffice.com to provide data like a name and email address.
 Collabora does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

-Collabora may collect statistics about the behaviour of visitors to its websites.
+Collabora may collect statistics about the behavior of visitors to its websites.
 For instance, Collabora may monitor the most popular articles on the collaboraoffice.com site.
 Collabora may display this information publicly or provide it to others.
 However, Collabora does not disclose personally-identifying information other than as described below.